PrestaShop/docs/src/content/1.7/scale/optimizations.md

 Make sure Zend Opcache is enabled.

-> Note this configuration of for Production environments only.
+> Note this configuration of PHP should be used in Production environments only.

 Use the following settings to optimize the performances:
 ```text